Henri van Abbe

 Henri Jacob van Abbe (/nl/; (Note: In isolation, van is pronounced /nl/.)
 8 January 1880 – 18 November 1940) was a Dutch tobacco industrialist and art collector.
 He is the founder of the Van Abbemuseum in Eindhoven.

 Life

-Henri Jacob van Abbe was born on 8 January 1880 in Amsterdam in the Netherlands.
+Henri Jacob van Abbe was born on 8 January 1880 in Amsterdam, in the Netherlands.

-He was a cigar manufacturer in Eindhoven, and in 1900 he started a cigar factory in Amsterdam which grew into a prosperous business.
-An avid art collector and lover of art, he founded the Van Abbemuseum in Eindhoven in 1936, to which he gave a major donation.
+Van Abbe was a cigar manufacturer in Eindhoven.
+In 1900, he founded a cigar factory in Amsterdam, which later expanded.
+A committed art collector, he founded the Van Abbemuseum in Eindhoven in 1936 and made a major donation to it.

-With Tinus van Bakel, a colleague in tobacco and art, he regularly traveled to Belgium in the 1930s to buy art.
-One of the places they visited (in 1936) was the artists' colony of Sint-Martens-Latem.
+In the 1930s, he regularly travelled to Belgium with Tinus van Bakel, a colleague in the tobacco trade and an art collector, to acquire works of art.
+In 1936, one of the places they visited was the artists' colony of Sint-Martens-Latem.

 Van Abbe died on 18 November 1940 in Eindhoven.